| Sad but true: most of the problems reported to

 two or more modules in your app to the SmartHeap *static* library (libsmartheap_smp.a)

+you must call MRT in each module.
 2) Generally, linking SmartHeap to your 'EXE' is the best way to ensure

 that the whole process will use SmartHeap for malloc/new.
 It then should